-Post Functions and areas of responsibility Overall corporate management and operational responsibility (including overall management responsibility for all officers) Chief Executive • Provision of professional advice to all parties in the decision making process.
-Together with the Monitoring Officer, responsibility for a system of record keeping for all the Council's decisions. • Representing the Council on partnership and external bodies (as required by statute or the Council), governance support, public relations.
-In addition to the service areas identified in the Management Structure at Part 7 of this Constitution, to have the following over-arching functions and responsibilities: Executive Heads of Service • To support elected Members of the Council and the Chief Executive to ensure corporate working across services and to help lead the Council so that is it able to meet its immediate and long-term future.
-To promote a culture of continuous improvement and develop the capacity and ability of the organisation to learn. • To maintain effective partnerships to assist the Council in delivering the needs and role of the community it serves.
+Post Functions and areas of responsibility Overall corporate management and operational responsibility (including overall management responsibility for all officers) Chief Executive Provision of professional advice to all parties in the decision making process.
+Together with the Monitoring Officer, responsibility for a system of record keeping for all the Council's decisions.
+Representing the Council on partnership and external bodies (as required by statute or the Council), governance support, public relations.
+Ctuata sia Dina stana In addition to the service areas identified in the Management Structure at Part 7 of this Constitution, to have the following over-arching functions and responsibilities: Strategic Directors and Heads of Service To support elected Members of the Council and the Chief Executive to ensure corporate working across services and to help lead the Council so that is it able to meet its immediate and long-term future.
+To promote a culture of continuous improvement and develop the capacity and ability of the organisation to learn.
+To maintain effective partnerships to assist the Council in delivering the needs and role of the community it serves.
+To ensure the operation of robust governance in relation to operational decision making and delivery of services.